-In 2020, the average birthweight of babies born to Aboriginal and Torres Strait Islander mothers was 3,223 grams [26].
-Low birthweight (LBW), defined as a birthweight of less than 2,500 grams [33], increases the risk of health problems and death in infancy [34].
-In 2020, 12% of babies born to Aboriginal and Torres Strait Islander mothers were of LBW [26], of which 2.0% combined were very LBW (less than 1,500 grams) and extremely LBW (less than 1,000 grams) [33].
+In 2021, the average birthweight of babies born to Aboriginal and Torres Strait Islander mothers was 3,217 grams [38].
+Low birthweight (LBW), defined as a birthweight of less than 2,500 grams [39], increases the risk of health problems and death in infancy [40].
+In 2021, 12% of babies born to Aboriginal and Torres Strait Islander mothers were of LBW [38], of which 2.1% combined were very LBW (less than 1,500 grams) and extremely LBW (less than 1,000 grams) [39].

-In 2020, the proportion of LBW babies born to Aboriginal and Torres Strait Islander mothers varied by remoteness, from 11% of babies born to mothers who lived in major cities and regional areas, 16% in remote areas and 15% in very remote areas [26].
-Factors impacting on LBW include preterm birth, mothers smoking during pregnancy, mothers being underweight prior to pregnancy and not attending antenatal care in the first trimester [35].
-Other factors include socioeconomic disadvantage and the age of the mother [34].
+Factors impacting on LBW include preterm birth, mothers smoking during pregnancy, mothers being underweight prior to pregnancy and not attending antenatal care in the first trimester [41].
+Other factors include socioeconomic disadvantage and the age of the mother [40].

 Tobacco smoking while pregnant has a major impact on birthweight.
-In 2020, 43% of Aboriginal and Torres Strait Islander mothers reported smoking during pregnancy [26].
-Rates of smoking for Aboriginal and Torres Strait Islander mothers were highest in very remote and remote areas (54% and 49% respectively) and lowest in major cities (37%).
-If smoking during pregnancy could be eliminated, the prevention of an estimated 37% of LBW births among Aboriginal and Torres Strait Islander babies could occur [35].
+In 2021, 42% (age-standardised proportion) of Aboriginal and Torres Strait Islander mothers reported smoking during pregnancy [38].
+If smoking during pregnancy could be eliminated, the prevention of an estimated 37% of LBW births among Aboriginal and Torres Strait Islander babies could occur [41].

-In July 2020, the National Agreement on Closing the Gap, an initiative to improve life outcomes for Aboriginal and Torres Strait Islander people was created in consultation with Aboriginal and Torres Strait Islander people.
-The initiative aimed to close the gap in life expectancy by 2031 [36].
-Specific outcomes, targets and indicators aimed at policy direction and monitoring progress for mortality included life expectancy, all-cause mortality, leading causes of death and potentially avoidable mortality [37].
+In July 2020, the National Agreement on Closing the Gap was created in consultation with Aboriginal and Torres Strait Islander people.
+The initiative aims to close the gap in life expectancy between Aboriginal and Torres Strait Islander and non-Indigenous Australians by 2031 [20].
+Specific outcomes, targets and indicators aimed at policy direction and monitoring progress for mortality include life expectancy, all-cause mortality, leading causes of death and potentially avoidable mortality [26].
 The difference in health outcomes (health gap) between Aboriginal and Torres Strait Islander people and non-Indigenous Australians (including life expectancy and infant/child mortality) can be attributed to several factors including:

-- differences in the social determinants of health - differences in health risk factors - differences in access to appropriate health services not covered in this report [37, 38].
+- · differences in the social determinants of health - differences in health risk factors - differences in access to appropriate health services (not covered in this report)[26, 42].

-There were 4,081 deaths in Australia in 2021 where the deceased person was identified as Aboriginal and/ or Torres Strait Islander (Table 3.
-Numbers and proportions (%) of Aboriginal and Torres Strait Islander deaths, Australia, 2021 3) [39].
-See Appendix 1 for discussion of data limitations.
+There were 5,082 deaths in Australia in 2022 where the deceased person was identified as Aboriginal and/or Torres Strait Islander (Table 3) [43].
+See "Appendix 1" for discussion of data limitations.